 29 – 31 July This workshop is for health professionals who work with couples or who would like to work with couples.
 The workshop is experiential.
 In the training, we use psychodramatic methods and principles we can use with the couples.
 Trainer: Walter Logeman.

 2022, 14 & 15 May.
 Dunedin.
-Trainers: Sara Crane and Judith McDonald.
+Trainer: Sara Crane.
+Assistant Group Leader: Judith McDonald.
 This training weekend is an invitation to spontaneity and supporting yourself to be more confident and creative.
 Through a variety of shared experiences, you will be developing new responses to old situations and be stretched to be experimental.

 2022, 6 & & August.
 Dunedin.
-Trainers: Judith McDonald and Maria Snegeriv.
+Group Leaders: Judith McDonald and Maria Snegeriv.
 Ever had the experience of wishing you could’ve ‘rewound the tape’ and said or done something different to get to a better outcome?
 Welcome to Role Training!

 18 & 19 June 2022.
 Dunedin.
 Trainer: Hamish Brown.
 This two-day workshop will engage you, the supervisor, in focusing on your practice in the area of supporting your supervisees where there are ethical considerations.